 Tip: If you are installing carpet tiles, there is no need for a carpet pad.
 The padding is already incorporated into the carpet tile.

-You have a multitude of options when shopping for carpet, allowing you to find exactly what you need for your home.
-Let The Home Depot help you narrow down your choices by visiting a store near you to view different types of carpet samples, schedule a professional room measurement or request our warranty-backed carpet installation services.
-Estimate how much carpet you'll need with our online carpet project calculator.
+When you’re shopping for carpet, you can choose from many options.
+This wide selection allows you to find exactly what you need for your home.
+The Home Depot can help you narrow down your choices.
+Visit a store near you to see carpet samples.
+You can also schedule a professional room measurement or request the warranty-backed carpet installation services.
+Trying to figure out how much carpet you need?
+Use our online carpet calculator.